Home Page

 Where and when do we meet?

-The group meets on the first Monday of each month at The Church Hall of Trinity United Reformed Church, on the corner of West Street, Billingshurst, from 7.00pm until 10.00pm paying a small subscription towards costs.
-Members are usually drawn from the West Sussex area although some travel quite a distance rather than miss meetings.
+From 1.30pm until 4.30pm paying a small subscription towards costs.
+Members are usually drawn from the West Sussex area although some travel quite a distance rather than miss meetings

 What do we do when we meet?